S-DeHerrera-Neil/COSC/OperatingSystems/OS-Notes.md

   Every System goes to the Kernel
   ^Moduals: work directly with the kernel (extensions to base functionality of the Linux Operating System)

+# Systemv (loads sequentially)
+     -> is a symbolic link.
+       $ls -l

+      If a symbolic link is going anywhere but init.d/..
+NOT good

+  # Systemd (loads simultaneously)

+    Wants & Requires
+    Wants(will run w/out, may be degraded)
+    Requires(Cannot run w/out)

+    sbin/init/
+    etc/init/

+    etc/profile
+      -interactive shell
+      -noninteractive shell

+    .bash_profile & .bashrc (like PowerShell Profile)